Z-MA/study-notes/README.md

+### Quick setup
-Quick setup — if you’ve done this kind of thing before or https://github.com/Z-MA/Study.git
+— if you’ve done this kind of thing before or https://github.com/Z-MA/Study.git
 Get started by creating a new file or uploading an existing file.

-We recommend every repository include a README, LICENSE, and .gitignore.
+We recommend every repository include a README, LICENSE, and gitignore.

-…or create a new repository on the command line
+### …or create a new repository on the command line
 ```
 echo "# Study" >> README.md
 git init